Alfredo-Vargas/cuda-c-cpp/accelerated_computing_fundamentals.md

 ## cudaMemcpyAsync
 - `cudaMemcpyAsync` can asynchronously transfer memory over a non-default stream.
 This can allow the **overlapping** memory copies and computation
 ![memory copy and computation](./images/memory-copy-computation.png)

+---
+# Cuda Optimization Check List

+1. `nsys-ui` : open the gui Nsight Systems application for visualization performance
+2. Study the code to be subjected to optimization.
+What tasks run in parallel?
+What tasks run in serial?
+If there are already present optimizations, are there page faults present during Kernel execution with Unified Memory HtoD or DtoH?
+3. `cudaPrefetchAsync(value, size, deviceId)` : apply prefetch to avoid page faults.
+4. Initialize your variables in separate Kernel whenever possible, by doing so you can completely ditch HtoD transfers!
+5. Prefetch `DtoH`, to avoid page faults whenever evaluations are performed
+6. Implement non-default streams for tasks that do not require serial execution, and implement your serial tasks in the default stream.
+The default stream will automatically halt all tasks in running on non-default-streams until completion